jalmonte83/CoolSynth/README.md

 # overview
 CoolSynth is for the beginner who finds the knobs, buttons, and sliders of a comlpex synth too intimidating.
+Just a few necessary buttons

 ![audioKitBass](https://user-images.githubusercontent.com/43770785/54160508-1d263500-4426-11e9-95df-c209b7ce4a3e.jpg)